nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `ToLuist` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case 1: Add a task
+#### Use case 1: View usage instructions

 **MSS**

+1. Actor requests to see usage instructions.
+2. System displays the usage instructions for all the commands.

+#### Use case 2: Add a task/event

+**MSS**

-1. Actor requests to add a task with `description` in the input box.
+1. Actor requests to add a task/event with `description` in the input box.
-2. System adds the task.
+2. System adds the task/event.
 System shows a feedback message ("Task `description` added") and displays the updated list.<br>
 Use case ends.

 **Extensions**